Losing your money to the bookies hurts. I know, because I’ve been there!

-All I’m going to ask, is for a contribution of £3 per race.
+All I usually ask, is for a contribution of £3 per race.

 That’s like buying me a drink for each race I give you an analysis for.

-During the Aintree Festival we will be analysing twenty one races, so all I'm asking for is £63 in total for the analysis of every single race!
+During the Dante Festival we will be analysing eight races, so all I would usually ask for is £24 in total for the analysis of every single race!

 So why am I doing it so cheap?